 By incorporating new scientific insights and technological advances, the new guidelines aim to improve current diagnosis, strengthen autopsy reporting of Alzheimer's brain changes, and establish a research agenda for future progress in earlier detection and even greater diagnostic accuracy.

-Three of the new guidelines focus on three stages of Alzheimer's disease: (1) dementia due to Alzheimer's, (2) mild cognitive impairment (MCI) due to Alzheimer's, and (3) preclinical (presymptomatic) Alzheimer's.
 The fourth guideline updates criteria for documenting and reporting Alzheimer's-related changes observed during an autopsy.

 Current and future recommended use of guidelines